lestermarch/terragrunt-deployment-template/README.md

 This repository provides an example structure for using [Terragrunt](https://terragrunt.gruntwork.io/) to orchestrate multiple Terraform deployments in a way that increases the scalability of Terraform whilst minimising the increase in management overhead.

 > [!Note]
-> This repository is designed for deployments to Microsoft Azure, but may be adapated for use with other public or private cloud providers.
+> This repository is designed for deployments to Microsoft Azure, but may be adapted for use with other public or private cloud providers.

 ## Problem Statement